Buon Kiong Lau, Professor

 - Mr Yi Tan, Project Assistant for the VINNOVA project "Innovative Multiple Antenna Structures for Compact Mobile Terminals", Jan-Dec 2010.

-- Mr Nipun Bansal, Indian Institute of Technology (IIT), Roorkee.
-Summer intern (Jun-Aug 2008).
+- Mr Nipun Bansal, Summer Intern, Indian Institute of Technology (IIT), Roorkee, India, Jun-Aug 2008.